Follow the steps below to ingest your migration set using the Cloud Acceleration Manager:

 If “AEM Version Updates” is active (that is, updates are running or are queued to be run), the ingestion will not begin and the user interface presents the following message.
 Once the updates are complete, the ingestion can be started.
 Cloud Manager can be used to see the current state of the pipelines of the program.

-“AEM Version Updates” is run in the environment’s pipeline and will wait until the pipeline is clear.
-If updates are queued for longer than expected, ensure a custom workflow does not have the pipeline unintentionally locked.
+“AEM Version Updates” is run in the environment’s pipeline and waits until the pipeline is clear.
+If updates are queued for longer than expected, ensure that a custom workflow does not have the pipeline unintentionally locked.

 A common cause of a Top-up Ingestion failure is a conflict in node ids.
 To identify this error, download the ingestion log using the Cloud Acceleration Manager UI and look for an entry like the following: